START Smart Study – Adults with ADHD Enrolled in 2-year College or Vocational/Trade School

 IRB: STUDY19070178B

-- Symptom Tracking for ADHD in Real Time using Smartphones (START Smart): Developing a Mobile-Health Intervention to Reduce Impairment in Young Adults with ADHD
+- Symptom Tracking for ADHD in Real Time using Smartphones (START Smart): Developing a Mobile-Health Intervention to Reduce Impairment in Young Adults with ADHDMEET THE RESEARCHER

 Traci Kennedy

-Traci Kennedy, PhD, is a licensed clinical psychologist and Postdoctoral Scholar at the University of Pittsburgh School of Medicine.
-She is a member of the Youth and Family Research Program and mentored by Drs.
-Brooke Molina and Sarah Pedersen.
-Dr. Kennedy specializes in research that investigates how ADHD unfolds from childhood through adulthood, and she is particularly interested in developing interventions to help individuals with ADHD successfully make the transition from adolescence to young adulthood.
+Traci Kennedy, PhD, is a licensed clinical psychologist and Assistant Professor of Psychiatry and Psychology at the University of Pittsburgh School of Medicine.
+She is a member of the Youth and Family Research Program.
+Dr. Kennedy specializes in research that investigates how ADHD unfolds from childhood through adulthood, and how technology can be used to help with ADHD.